mackuba/xblip/README.markdown

 # xBlip

 xBlip is a native iPhone client for [blip.pl](http://blip.pl), Polish microblogging service.
-Currently in alpha stage (which means, if anything doesn't work, looks like shit, doesn't have essential features, or explodes when you touch it - don't complain... :).
+Currently in alpha stage (which means, if anything doesn't work, looks like shit, doesn't have essential features, or explodes when you touch it
+- don't complain... :).

 The ObjectiveBlip directory contains the backend code that handles the connection to Blip API.
-It's considered a separate subproject; you can use it to create your own Blip clients in ObjectiveC/Cocoa if you want.
+It's a separate subproject, available at [http://github.com/psionides/ObjetiveBlip](http://github.com/psionides/ObjetiveBlip), and you can use it to create your own Blip clients in ObjectiveC/Cocoa if you want.

 ## Requirements